C-Davion/waves/README.md

 # waves

-Just the files for the numerical wave control project
+Just the files for the numerical wave control project, run the functions.py